flashxio/FlashX-doc/pages/FlashMatrix-user-guide.md

 fm.buo.round
 fm.buo.as.int
 fm.buo.as.numeric

-Generalized operators (GenOp) are the core of FlashR.
-There are a very small number of GenOps in FlashR.
-Each operator accepts a user-defined operator (UDO) or the name of a UDO to perform users' tasks.
-Currently, there are four GenOps, but some of them have multiple forms.
-There are many UDOs in FlashR such as addition and subtraction (see `?fm.basic.op` for details).
-Below lists all GenOps currently supported by FlashR.

 **Inner product**: a generalized matrix multiplication.
 It replaces multiplication and addition in matrix multiplication with two UDOs, respectively.
 As such, we can define many operations with inner product.
 For example, we can use inner product to compute various pair-wise distance matrics of data points such as Euclidean distance and Hamming distance.